Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Mild redness, swelling, or pinpoint bleeding
+- Mild redness, swelling, or a small bruise.

 Compare With Alternatives